facupalavecino/WeatherAPI/README.md

 6. Proceed to the Examples section to start using the API

 ## Testing
-Navigate to ./WeatherAPI and execute `python manage.py test`
+*NOTE: Add your Open Weather Map API Key before running tests* Navigate to ./WeatherAPI and execute `python manage.py test`

 ## Examples
-*NOTE: Remember to add your Open Weather Map API Key before attempting to perform a request!*
+*NOTE: Add your Open Weather Map API Key before performing a request*

 This API exposes 2 endpoints: